Simón Bolívar Park: Simón Bolívar Aquatic Complex

 Is a space that features three pools.
 A training pool, an Olympic pool and a diving pool whose technical specifications have been endorsed by the International Federation of Swimming.
 The complex has stands for an audience of 1.500 people, parking lots for 300 vehicles, sauna, dressing rooms, gym and a cafeteria.

 The water is kept at 27 degrees Celsius through a boiling system located in a basement of 2.000 square meters.

 El Salitre Sports Unit

 Is a sports center with facilities for the practicing of a variety of sports from indoors to outdoors.
 El Salitre Coliseum (second in importance to the El Campin Coliseum) and the velodrome Luis Carlos Galan are located in this unit.
 The latter especially built for the 1995 UCI Track Cycling World Championships.
 It is also the headquarters of the city sports leagues with their respective training fields.
-It counts with a public bowling center and connections to pedestrian bridges above the 68th Avenue to the Central Park Simón Bolívar.
+It has a public bowling center and connections to pedestrian bridges above the 68th Avenue to the Central Park Simón Bolívar.